 Every fall, Rochester Area Community Foundation introduces the recipients of its Philanthropy Awards and makes its report to the community.
-The 2017 Philanthropy Awards and Annual Report to the Community Luncheon will be held on Tuesday, September 19 at the Joseph A. Floreano Rochester Riverside Convention Center.
-The reception starts at 11:15 am, with lunch and program at noon.
+The 2017 Philanthropy Awards and Annual Report to the Community Luncheon was held on Tuesday, September 19 at the Joseph A. Floreano Rochester Riverside Convention Center.

 Want to learn more?
 See a full list of past honorees or read about our history and impact.